equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 vCenter_Password = 3@Uj7sor7v3I!4eo
 ```

+The above Outputs will be used later for setting up the VPN.
+You can copy/paste them to a file now,
+or get the values later from the file `terraform.tfstate`
+which should have been automatically generated as a side-effect of the "terraform apply" command.

 ## Size of the vSphere Cluster
 The code supports deploying a single ESXi server or a 3+ node vSAN cluster.
 Default settings are for 3 ESXi nodes with vSAN.